The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 An appliqué armour package designed and built by Vickers Defence was fitted to the Warrior vehicles, in theatre, to provide greater protection.

-Many other minor upgrades and modifications were completed in the buildup, maintenance-free batteries and satellite navigation systems for example.
-Even extra air conditioning systems were designed and tested but none were ordered due to the quick end of the conflict.
+Many other minor upgrades and modifications were completed in the build-up, maintenance-free batteries and satellite navigation systems, for example.
+Even extra air conditioning systems were designed and tested, but none were ordered due to the quick end of the conflict.

 This operational replacement of some FV432/CVR(T) with Warriors enabled other organisational changes that differed from the peacetime norm.
 Instead of mixing armour and armoured infantry they were now organised independently and were only combined on a mission-specific basis.

-By January 1991, 1 (UK) Armoured Division was declared operational after much preparation, training and reorganisation.
+By January 1991, 1 (UK) Armoured Division was declared operational after much preparation, training, and reorganisation.

 After 100 hours of fighting, it was all over.